- Program eligibility

 - proof of any cost-recovery efforts.

-We will verify applications and validate required documents before releasing program funds.
+We verified applications and validated required documents before releasing program funds.

 If you have questions, email firstname.lastname@example.org or phone 867-456-3803, toll free 1-800-661-0408, extension 3803.